Collaboration

-• promote the international use of FINMARI RI,
+- promote the use of FINMARI RI nationally and inernationally,

-• increase the international collaboration in studies of coastal sea Grand Challenges,
+- increase the international collaboration in studies of coastal seas,

 Euro-Argo ERIC (partner FMI) is a key player in global Earth Observing systems, providing data for model development and validation, and contributing to ocean and climate change research.
 FMI is the only partner with activities within Baltic Sea, focusing on development of Argo measurements in shallow and seasonally ice-covered seas, thereby having a specific role in the ERIC and complementing Baltic Sea observation network.

-FINMARI (SYKE, FMI) has been actively involved in the development of JERICO-RI for European Coastal Observatories during 3 successive INFRAIA project stages (2011-present).
+FINMARI (Syke, FMI) has been actively involved in the development of JERICO-RI for European Coastal Observatories during 3 successive INFRAIA project stages (2011-present).
 SYKE has currently (H2020 JERICO-S3) a key role in the integration of trans-institutional and transnational operations, leading the WP for constructing JERICO-RI Pilot Supersites for coastal observation.
-In 2020, JERICO-RI applies for ESFRI Roadmap, and has already funding 2020-2023 for Design Study, where SYKE leads the technical design for an operational JERICO-RI.
-FIRI Committee at the Academy of Finland decided on national support for the ESFRI proposal in June 2020.

 The Copernicus Marine Environment Monitoring Service CMEMS provides EU-wide regular and systematic core reference information on the state of the physical oceans and regional seas.
 SYKE and FMI participate actively in various developments and as the key data providers from the Baltic Sea.
 SeaDataNet is a distributed Marine Data Infrastructure for the management of large and diverse sets of data derived from the seas and oceans, connecting more than 100 European data centers, including SYKE and FMI.